Skip to main content

 Syrian Arab Republic

-Syria participated in the TPNW negotiations in 2017, but did not cast a vote on the adoption of the Treaty.
+The Syrian Arab Republic participated in the negotiations on the Treaty on the Prohibition of Nuclear Weapons (TPNW) in 2017, but did not cast a vote on the adoption of the Treaty.
 It has also never cast a vote on the annual UN General Assembly resolutions on the TPNW.
-Syria maintains policies and practices that are compliant with all of the prohibitions in Article 1 of the TPNW, and can therefore sign and ratify or accede to the Treaty without the need for a change in conduct.
+It maintains policies and practices that are compliant with all of the prohibitions in Article 1 of the TPNW, and can therefore sign and ratify or accede to the Treaty without the need for a change in conduct.

 TPNW Status